Investing 101: A Beginner's Guide to Building Wealth

 In the stock market (10% average return): $174,494

-✅ Beats inflation (your money maintains buying power)
+✅ Beats inflation (your money doesn't slowly become worthless)

-✅ Achieves major goals (retirement, house, financial freedom)
+✅ Achieves major goals (BTO, retirement, kids' education, financial freedom)

-✅ Creates passive income (money works while you sleep)
+✅ Creates passive income (money works while you sleep or eat cai png)

 🎯 The Power of Starting Early